su6osu/PasswordManager/README.md

 This tool is ideal for anyone looking for a **simple, secure**, and **self-hosted** password management solution that they can trust with their sensitive information. 🔑🛡️

 ---

+## Vulnerability 😈

+The **PasswordManager** is made as a project and not intended for actual use.
+Since the files are stored locally, they can easily be deleted without needing to enter any credentials and consequently all stored passwords are gone along with other data.
+So, don't completely rely on it.

 ### License 📄